GPGN-268/SP2024-FP06-volcano/README.md

 - We expect heat, emissions, deformation, and seismic activity to increase leading up to an eruption.
 - We also expect these properties to decrease following eruption.
 - How will the post-eruption data compare to pre-eruption?
+## Summary of Results
+- Seismic events tend to happen around/near deformation ​
+- Seismic events have a reverse correlation to Sulfur Dioxide emissions​
+- Hot pixels in thermal images occurs in clusters